mauricerenck/komments/README.md

 - [ ] Move "send to mastodon" to IndieConnector
 - [ ] Move "ping archive.org" to IndieConnector
 - [ ] Move "send webmentions" to IndieConnector
+- [ ] Mark webmentions from known users as verified

 ---